-Take the time to get to know AUBAGIO.
-Explore the effectiveness and safety of 14+ years of clinical studies and real-world patient experience.
-Hear from people taking AUBAGIO.
-Discover what financial support and resources are available.
-And learn why 68,000 people have been prescribed AUBAGIO.†
+Explore the AUBAGIO experience — one pill, once a day, with effectiveness and safety backed by 15+ years of clinical studies and real-world patient experience.
+Hear from people taking AUBAGIO, learn what we mean by “putting relapsing MS in the background.”
+And discover why over 80,000 people have been prescribed AUBAGIO.*

 Are of childbearing potential and not using effective birth control.

 It is not known if AUBAGIO passes into breast milk.
 Your healthcare provider can help you decide if you should take AUBAGIO or breastfeed — you should not do both at the same time.